hxelec/slopmachine/README.md

 ## Cost

-Each run makes one Claude API call (a few thousand tokens) - typically **$0.30-0.70 per video** using Fable 5, and less than $0.10 with any of the other models, depending on length.
+Each run makes one Claude API call (a few thousand tokens) - typically **$0.30-0.70 per landscape video being clipped** using Fable 5, and less than $0.10 with any of the other models (you can change which model is being used easily in the python file, you'll see it), depending on length.
 Transcription runs locally and is free.
+Default model is Fable 5.

 ---